Text consolidated by Valsts valodas centrs (State

 the application for the conclusion of a contract for making

-investments, except for the time period from 1 January 2020 to 30
+investments, except for the period from 1 January 2020 until 30

 (hereinafter - the relocation) to the respective territory of the